 We had already been told in HBP (and had it implied to us several books earlier) that the Diary was designed as a weapon.
 This made it unique among Horcruxes.
 In fact Albus claimed in HBP that the fact that the Diary was designed as a weapon as well as a Horcrux made it particularly disturbing.

-But if any Horcrux will reach out and take possession of whoever is in contact with it, what is so uniquely disturbing about the fact that the Diary reached out and took possession of Ginny Weasley?
+But if any Horcrux will reach out and take possession of whoever is in contact with it, then what is so uniquely disturbing about the fact that the Diary reached out and took possession of Ginny Weasley?
 Isn't that now just what Horcruxes do?

 It all worked much more smoothly when the other Horcruxes were merely inert safeguards against death, and the Diary was somehow something worse.
-For one thing it would have not raised the question of whether Dolores Umbridge had been acting under any prompting other than her own general nastiness from being in contact with the Locket over the previous year.
+For one thing that would have not raised the question of whether Dolores Umbridge had been acting under any prompting other than her own general nastiness from being in contact with the Locket over the previous year.

 Yes, that’s right.
 Umbridge had been in contact with the Locket for something like a year.
 Mundungus Fletcher had stolen it from the house before Harry sent Kreachur off to the Hogwarts kitchens the summer previously.
 The Diary had eaten up Ginny Weasley within about three months.

 Although I have to admit that this issue raises some absolutely *fascinating* possibilities related to the question of why Tom Riddle found that he didn’t want to go on wearing the Ring after he turned it into a Horcrux.
-Particularly when you stop and think of what that ring was capable of before he gave it an interactive interface.
+Particularly when you stop and think of what the stone in that ring was capable of before he gave it an interactive interface.

 Tom Riddle doesn’t LIKE to be visited by echoes of the dead, you know.
 We saw that in the Little Hangleton graveyard...